Two desserts combine combined into one bite sized treat. This mini cheesecake brûlée bites are great for parties and celebrations!

-Mini Cheesecake Brulee
+Mini Cheesecake Brûlée

 Yield: makes 20 mini cheesecakes

-- 12 full graham crackers, about 1 1/2 cup ground
+- 12 full graham cracker sheets, about 1 1/2 cups ground

-- 1/3 cup pecans, lightly toasted, ground
+- 1/3 cup toasted pecans, ground

 - 1/3 cup unsalted butter, melted, slightly cooled

-- 16 oz cream cheese, softened, room temperature
+- 16 oz cream cheese, room temp

-- 1/4 cup sour cream, room temperature
+- 1/4 cup sour cream, room temp

-- 3/4 cup granulated sugar
+- 3/4 cupg granulated sugar

-- 2 large eggs, room temperature
+- 2 large eggs, room temp

-- 1 large yolk, room temperature
+- 1 large egg yolk, room temp

-- 1/4 tsp fine sea salt
+- 1/4 teaspoon fine sea salt

 - granulated sugar, as needed to brûlée tops

 In a food processor, pulse together graham crackers and pecans until finely ground.
 Transfer to a medium bowl and add melted butter.
 Fold to combine.
 Divide among mini cheesecake molds.
 I used a rounded tablespoon of crust for each cheesecake.
 Use a spoon or tamper to pack crust into mold.
 Set aside.